top of page

 As of January 2026, several significant federal changes from the Trump administration's "One Big Beautiful Bill" (OBBB) and various executive actions have officially taken effect.

-By: Eye On Inglewood Staff Writer www.eyeoninglewood.com 1.
+By: Eye On Inglewood Staff Writer Halimah Ginyard www.eyeoninglewood.com 1.
 Federal Tax & Financial Changes No Federal Tax on Tips and Overtime: Income earned from tips and overtime starting January 1, 2025, is now officially exempt from federal income tax in 2026.
 Workers can deduct up to $25,000 in cash and electronic tips.
-Child Tax Credit Expansion: The credit has increased for 2026, allowing parents to receive tax credits for up to 50% of eligible childcare expenses, with caps rising to
+Child Tax Credit Expansion: The credit has increased for 2026, allowing parents to receive tax credits for up to 50% of eligible childcare expenses, wit

 Eye On Inglewood